gryphonshafer/Bible-Reference/README.md

     $r->expand_ranges( 'Mark', '4:37-5:9' );
     # returns "4:37, 38, 39, 40, 41; 5:1, 2, 3, 4, 5, 6, 7, 8, 9"

+## get\_bible\_structure

+This method will return an arrayref containing an arrayref per book (in order) that contains two elements: the name of the book and an arrayref of the maximum verse number per chapter.

 # HANDLING MATCHING ERRORS